 Over two years, you'll get your teeth into matters that are complex, high-profile and wide-ranging.
 We’ll train you how to deliver level-headed advice, and as your understanding of our clients deepens, so will your commercial instincts and sector expertise.

-When you join, we'll ask you if there are any practice areas that you particularly want to work in.
-Then we'll work with you to plan your seats according to your preferences, the business needs of the firm, the Solicitors Regulatory Authority requirements and the range of places available.
-Many graduates have no clear top choices when they join us.
-Which is fine.
+We'll work with you to choose your first seat.
+Many graduates have no clear top choices when they join us, which is fine.
 We'll give you information to help you decide and point you in the direction of associates and partners who'll be happy to explain why their practice is more fascinating than everyone else's.

-The breadth of our practice areas means you'll never be short of high-quality options to explore.
-So we'll also advise and guide you throughout your training contract.
-Midway through your first seat, we'll ask where you would like to sit in seats two, three and four.
+You'll never be short of options to explore.
+Midway through your first seat, we'll ask where you’d like to sit in seats two, three and four.
 Then we'll create a seat plan that takes your preferences into account.

-There's no doubt we'll give you as much responsibility as you can handle.
-But we'll also balance it with rock-solid support.
+We'll give you as much responsibility as you can handle.
+But we'll balance it with rock-solid support.
 In fact, our supportive culture is a lynchpin of your personal and professional growth.

-Throughout your training contract, the team will be there to guide you from induction to qualification.
-They have helped hundreds of trainees to become qualified lawyers, and you'll get to discuss your progress with them regularly.
+The team will guide you from induction to qualification.
+They’ve helped hundreds of trainees become qualified lawyers, and you'll get to discuss your progress with them regularly.

-Full of advice and suggestions based on years of experience, our mentors offer support that can prove invaluable to our trainees.
-You'll be prepared for any new or unexpected challenge and be free to discuss any aspect of your working life.
+Full of advice and suggestions based on years of experience, our mentors offer support that can prove invaluable.
+They’ll prepare you for any new or unexpected challenge and be ready to discuss any aspect of your working life.

-Whether it's a quick issue or a trickier point of law, your fellow trainees, lawyers and partners will be willing to help.
+Whether it's a quick issue or a trickier point of law, your colleagues will be willing to help.
 Our partners and senior associates are invested in your development and have been trained how to coach, motivate and delegate effectively.

-Each intake, two trainees are elected to meet with our Trainee Development Team to voice ideas and feedback on a regular basis.
+Two trainees from each intake are elected to meet regularly with our Trainee Development Team to voice ideas and give feedback.
 This committee also plans and promotes social events, a crucial part of the job – we get some of our most valuable feedback from informal chats.